Grzetan/3D-Reconstruction-Triangulation/README.md

     - After that we have a vector of path for every camera which will allow us to track each drone.

+    - I'm not sure that we can guarantee than drone classification on every camera will be 100% correct.

-    - !!!
-Note that only requirement for this is that every drone must be detected on the first frame on every camera !!!
+    - Note that only requirement for this is that every drone must be detected on the first frame on every camera

     - (Some kind of threshold can be added for triangulation_error so not every drone must be visible on the fist frame.
 If algorithm encounters new drone later we can simply create a new path).

 2. We classify drones `all at once`:

     - We create every combination of bounding boxes on first frame on every camera (`n_drones ^ n_cameras` combinations ).
 We than pick `n_drones` combinations with best triangulation error and create paths from saved pixel coordinates from every camera.
+When picking best combinations it is remembered that final set of combinations must have every box from every cam.

     - This approach can be more accurate but more computationally expensive.

+    - The only requirement for this is that every drone must be detected on the first frame on every camera

 #### Problem 1 - Keeping track of drones

+After we successfully classified bounding boxes on the first frame we have to classify bounding boxes on the rest of the frames.

+These ideas must be repeated for every camera

+Here are the two main ideas:

+1. Classify using last point in path
+    - To classify detected bounding boxes on new frame we add them to the closest path.

+    - Here is a pseudo code:

+    ```c++
+    classified_boxes = [-1, -1, ..., -1] // Size equal to number of bounding boxes on frame
+    for path in every_path_for_camera:
+        box = bounding box that is closest to last point in path
+        path <-- coordinates of box
+        classified_boxes[box_position] <-- path_position
+    ```

+    - After classifying boxes for every camera we know wchich coordinates to pass to `PointTriangulator` and to which drone they correspond to.

+    - This approach can malfunction if on some frame drones are alligning, in that case some drones might be accidentally swaped.

+    - Is is immune to the lack of detection on some frame, we just simply don't update the path.

+2. Classify using